TAKE A LOOK-Catalonia - Spain in crisis as Catalonia leaders seek to declare independence

-Spanish riot police used truncheons and rubber bullets on voters in the referendum on Sunday, drawing worldwide criticism and tipping Spain into its biggest constitutional crisis in decades.
+That declaration could come as early as Tuesday night when Catalan leader Carles Puigdemont is due to speak to the Catalan parliament.
+His address is due to begin at 6 p.m.
+(1600 GMT).
+It is unclear if he will move a motion of independence to the assembly or merely make a statement of intent.

-LATEST > Court suspends Catalan parl’t session; independence call in doubt > Two Spanish banks study moving HQ from Catalonia > Spanish markets gain as investor nerves ease over Catalonia > Spain econ min:Catalan doubts have paralyzed investment in region > Catalan leader says not afraid of arrest over independence -report > Catalan standoff touches separatist hearts beyond Spain
+LATEST > Catalonia nears possible independence proclamation > EU’s centre-right FinMins back Spain in Catalan crisis - Spain > European markets cautious ahead of Catalonia independence call > Secession speech nerves keep Spain bond yields above one-week low > Catalan depositors flock to other regions to open new accounts > A split within a split: the Catalan valley sticking with Spain

-ANALYSIS > Spanish PM seeks safety in numbers before playing Catalonia card > Independence or bust:Catalan leader boxed in by his own angry base > Passport to Catalonia: how to achieve independence > How Catalan autonomy stacks up against other regions
+ANALYSIS > The Basque Country: Spain’s expensive antidote to secession > Spanish PM seeks safety in numbers before playing Catalonia card > Independence or bust:Catalan leader boxed in by his own angry base > Passport to Catalonia: how to achieve independence > How Catalan autonomy stacks up against other regions

 VIEW FROM EUROPE > “It’s time to talk”: EU again urges dialogue in Spain > Catalans should be allowed to determine own future - Scottish govt